harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Intro to random number generation
 ### Algorithms and state
-- An algorithm is a finite sequence of instructions that can be followed to solve some problem or produce some useful result.
+- An **algorithm** is a finite sequence of instructions that can be followed to solve some problem or produce some useful result.
+- An algorithm is considered to be **stateful** if it retains some information across calls.
+Conversely, a stateless **algorithm** does not store any information.
+-